uofajillian/edx-documentation/en_us/xblock/source/quick_start/create_first_xblock.rst

 Create Your First XBlock
 #########################

-Before continuing, ensure you have completed the steps to :ref:`set up the XBlock SDK <Set up the XBlock SDK>`.
+Before you continue, make sure that you have :ref:`set up the XBlock SDK <Set Up the XBlock Software Development Kit>`.

-When you have set up the XBlock SDK, you use it to create the an XBlock.
-You complete these steps in the command prompt.
+When you have set up the XBlock SDK, you use the SDK to create skeleton files for an XBlock.
+To do this, follow these steps at a command prompt.

 #.
-In the ``my_xblock_development/xblock-sdk`` directory, with the virtual
+In the ``my_xblock_development/xblock-sdk`` directory, make sure that the
-   environment activated, create the XBlock.
+   the virtual environment is activated, and then run the following command to create the skeleton files for the XBlock.

    .. code-block:: bash

       script/startnew.py

-   You see the following instructions in the command window.
+   After you run this command, instructions in the command window instruct you to determine a short name and a class name.
+Follow the guidelines in the command window to determine the names that you want to use.

    .. code-block:: bash